micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/tcp_echo/index.md

 ```
 ## PC side

 Open a new console to run a TCP client.
 Connect it to the port 80 of the NuttX board.
-For this example we are using ``netcat``, on the bottom line you can see an example:
+For this example we are using ``netcat``.
+Here you can see an example:

 ```bash
 netcat 192.168.1.130 80